 More information

-Homocystinuria is a hereditary disease in which people who lack the enzymes that help control homocysteine levels suffer from serious cardiovascular disease at an early age.
+Homocystinuria is a hereditary disease in which people who lack the enzymes that help control homocysteine levels suffer from severe cardiovascular disease at an early age.
 Hyperhomocysteinemia has been proven in recent years to be an independent risk factor for cardiovascular disease, including atherosclerosis, carotid stenosis, coronary heart disease, stroke, peripheral vascular disease, and venous thrombosis.

 Elevated levels of homocysteine are also associated with fetal neural tube abnormalities, late miscarriages, placental infarction, and impaired cognitive function in elderly patients.
 Homocysteine levels are higher in smokers, people who consume coffee, diabetics, and patients who are obese or hypertensive.